How to spend a weekend in South Australia’s Para Wirra Conservation Park

 If you’re looking for a weekend escape from suburbia without spending hours on the road, Para Wirra Conservation Park is the place to go.
 Located just south of Gawler and less than an hour’s drive north from Adelaide, you’ll be immersing yourself in nature in no time.

-Set yourself up at Wirra Campground, situated at the eastern end of the park – it’s a great base for exploring this amazing park with its open grassy woodlands and deep rocky gorges.
+Set yourself up at Wirra Campground, situated at the eastern side of the park – it’s a great base for exploring this amazing park with its open grassy woodlands and deep rocky gorges.

 For those with a passion for native flora, time your visit during late winter to early spring when the native orchids, sundews and guinea flowers burst into colour.

-To help you get the most out of a weekend visit, park ranger Peter Hannon has some tips for planning your stay.
+To help you get the most out of a weekend visit, park ranger Tammy Leggett has some tips for planning your stay.

-Top tip: Evenings in the Wirra Campground are a great time to spot wildlife.
+Top tip: Evenings in the park are a great time to spot wildlife.
 It’s not unusual to see micro-bats fluttering overhead feasting on insects.
-Keep an eye on the tree canopy, if you’re lucky and with the help of a torch you might spot one of the resident ring-tail possums.
+Keep an eye on the tree canopy, if you’re lucky and with the help of a torch you might spot one of the resident ring-tail possums or even a koala.

 Time to rise and shine.
 There is no need for an alarm clock, the sound of the bush birds will have you out of bed and ready to explore the park.